 California needs relevant, actionable information to tackle the tremendous challenge of managing its natural lands in the face of climate change.
-While a vast amount of geospatial data exists, there are few scientifically rigorous, stakeholder-informed methods that have produced tailored data for decision makers.
+While a vast amount of geospatial data exists, there are few scientifically rigorous, stakeholder-informed methods that have produced tailored, integrated data for decision makers.

 Core Commitments & Desired Project Outcomes: